 The efficiency of a power plant is measured in terms of the amount of heat required to produce one unit of electrical energy.
 There was a small drop in efficiency of the Plant especially during summer months mainly due to compressor fouling and differential pressure of gas turbine air filter.
+Also fuel demand model shows negative deviation from actual gas consumption at higher load factor.
 Various efficiency improvement solutions have already been implemented and others are being developed.
+The Company expects better fuel margin starting from next year as a result of the newly implemented project that has led to switching-off the gas compressors permanently.
+This has resulted in less plant internal power consumption, which should deliver sizable savings in fuel consumption and consecutively, improvements in efficiency.